-We do not consider debt to adjusted EBITDA our core metrics given the specific nature of Tikehau's growth model, through which it invests a significant share of its balance sheet (\in 3.5 billion as of June 2022).
-We note the increasing proportion of investments in Tikehau's own strategies is now above 80% compared to a low 33% five years ago.
+We do not consider debt to adjusted EBITDA in our core metrics given the specific nature of Tikehau's growth model, through which it invests a significant share of its balance sheet (€3.5 billion at Dec.
+31, 2022).
+We note the increasing proportion of investments in Tikehau's own strategies is now about 79% compared to a low 33% five years ago.
 As management fee income expands and the role of income from its on-balance sheet investments in portfolio companies reduces within total revenue, we will align our assessment with how we look at other asset managers and put more emphasis on cash-flow leverage.
-We still monitor its adjusted debt to adjusted EBITDA, which remains elevated (expected at about 4.0x-4.2x at end-2022) but is gradually decreasing toward levels similar to its peer group.
+We still monitor its adjusted debt to EBITDA, which remains elevated (expected at about 3.2x-3.5x at end-2023) but is gradually decreasing toward levels similar to its peer group.